jkoutavas/rn-notifications/README.md

 *README last updated August 25th, 2020*

-An example React native app to explore best practices for integrating remote notifications for iOS and Android.
+An example React Native app to explore best practices for integrating remote notifications for iOS and Android.

+In this example I make reference to [Heynow Software](https://www.heynow.com), that's my consultancy shop.

+## Common recipe

 The common recipe for both platforms is: